Why SEO Is Useful For Self-Publishing Authors

 That’s the key benefit of using SEO.

-It is called your target keyword.
+It is sometimes called your target keyword or phrase.

 You can also apply this to guest posts if you write on other blogs.